sumeetdas/fuml/README.md

         data: Shape.Circle
         ```

-* A schema must not define any property whose type is an algebraic data type with no parameters.
+* A schema must not define any property whose type is a sum type with no parameters.
 For example, the following is an invalid schema:

     ```fuml
     <schema>